 Statistics show that around 20% of women and 10% of men are believed to have been abused at some time during childhood.
 This is a startling statistic to read.

-Many victims forget about the experience either because the experience happened when they were too young or the memory is simply too painful and the brain has blocked it out.
+Many survivors eligible for child abuse compensation forget about the experience either because the experience happened when they were too young or the memory is simply too painful and the brain has blocked it out.
 Others remember the abuse but have decided to do nothing about it because of various reasons such as guilt, embarrassment or to protect the abuser.

 Do you think you were abused as a child?
 Child abuse is a serious accusation which can ruin lives – be sure to report possible child abuse to the Police at the soonest opportunity when you are sure there is a strong possibility it did happen, ideally with evidence.

-It is not uncommon for victims to forget the experience of child abuse, however there can be signs of it happening in the past which can be in your medical records, school records and photographs.
+It is not uncommon for survivors to forget the experience of child abuse however, there can be signs of it happening in the past which can be in your medical records, school records and photographs.
 There may also be complaints made about inappropriate behaviour which were not followed up on which can highlight that there could have been something more sinister happening behind the scenes.

-Through the passage of time evidence can be lost, however if you believe you have been a victim of child abuse it is important to take the next steps to gain closure and move on with your life.
+Through the passage of time evidence can be lost however, if you believe you have been subjected to child abuse it is important to take the next steps to gain closure and move on with your life.

-If you feel ready to take action then please get in touch with us and tell us your story.
-You can do this by calling 0151 242 5111, using the contact form or by sending an email to email@example.com.
+If you feel ready to take action and make a claim for child abuse compensation then please get in touch with us and tell us your story.
+You can do this by calling 0151 242 5111, using the contact form or by sending an email to firstname.lastname@example.org.